-You might think of these easy sweet and savory tempeh strips as a recipe for homemade tempeh bacon, though they can be used in all kinds of ways.
+You might think of these easy sweet and savory tempeh strips as homemade tempeh bacon, though they can be used in all kinds of ways.

 For recipes calling for plant-based bacon, prepared strips (made from tempeh or other plant proteins) are available, of course, and some are quite good.
 But this DIY option will save you at least a couple of bucks per batch, and you control the sodium content.